felskrone/utils/markdown_tests.md

     server 10_244_0_77 10.244.0.77:3000 check
 ```

 As you can see, the **domain** field from the kubernetes annotation is converted into an variable and used to map frontend-http-requests to the corresponding http-backend.
-Any additional kubernetes-endpoint with **proto=http** would transfer into an additional ACL-Line and a standalone backend.
+Any additional kubernetes-endpoint with **proto=http** would transflate into an additional ACL-Line and a standalone backend.
 The very same applies to **proto=https**, except that the ACL-line checks for the SNI-header instead of the HOST-header.
 ```
 ...
 acl dashboard_k8s_cluster_com req.ssl_sni -i dashboard.k8s.cluster.com